mlflow/mlflow/docs/source/tracking.rst

 Finally, if you want to use DefaultAzureCredential, you must ``pip install azure-identity``;
 MLflow does not declare a dependency on these packages by default.

+You may set an MLflow environment variable to configure the timeout for artifact uploads:

+- ``MLFLOW_AZURE_ARTIFACT_UPLOAD_TIMEOUT`` - Sets the timeout for artifact upload in seconds (Default: 600).

 Google Cloud Storage
 ^^^^^^^^^^^^^^^^^^^^